Tommy-Long4358/Brain-Anomaly-Detection/README.md

 # Unsupervised Brain MRI Anomaly Detection with Convolutional Autoencoders

 This project implements a convolutional autoencoder in TensorFlow/Keras that can detect anomalies such as tumors in brain MRI images.
+The encoder uses a pretrained ResNet50 model to perform feature extraction.

 ## Overview of Autoencoders
 Autoencoders can learn the latent features of an image through its encoder stage and use those latent features to reconstruct the same image in the decoder stage.
 Comparing the reconstructed image with the original image is what gives us the reconstruction loss.

 ## Goal
 The goal of this project is to be able to identify images as anomalies based on a threshold found from the reconstruction loss distribution.
 This is an unsupervised learning task, meaning that the model was not given any labels during training.
 In order for the model to be able to distinguish between both types of images, normal images should have a low reconstruction error that is below the threshold while tumorous images should have a high reconstruction error that is above the threshold.
+A pretrained ResNet50 model was used for the encoder to capture more latent features.

 ## Dataset